Thinking about Adoption?

 The Types of Adoption

-These days, the birth mom has lots of control over the process of adoption.
+The birth mom has lots of control over the process of adoption.
 The birth mother chooses between three adoption options: an open adoption, closed adoption, or semi-open adoption.

 Closed adoption could be an option for you if you would like to keep your identity sealed from your child.
-In this type of adoption, all identifying information will not be shared with the adoptive parents either.
+In this type of adoption, identifying information will not be shared with the adoptive parents either.
 Everything remains strictly confidential.

 Lastly, semi-open adoption is where the birth parents and adoptive families communicate through a third party such as an adoption agency.
 Contact will normally be through email, phone calls, pictures, and letters (mediated by the agency).